tommyle/built-with-flutter/README.md

 # Built with Flutter

 How can we accelerate the adoption of Flutter using data?

-**BuiltWithFlutter** tracks companies who are using Flutter.
+- We track the adoption of Flutter in the startup and corporate worlds, to provide insight into the growth of Flutter

-Our goal is to track the adoption of Flutter in the startup and corporate worlds.
+- We shine a spotlight on companies that are using Flutter to promote adoption

-## Why is this data useful and who is it for?
+## Who is this list for?

 For tech leaders and decision makers:
 - This list provides some insight into how other companies have used Flutter to build their applications